Kintetsu 23000 series

 The Kintetsu 23000 series (近鉄23000系) is an electric multiple unit (EMU) train type operated in Japan by Kintetsu Railway since 1994.

 Formations

 The fleet of six 6-car sets are formed as follows, with four motored (M) intermediate cars and two trailer ends cars.

 Cars 2 and 5 are each fitted with two scissors-type pantographs.

 Interior

 Cars 1 to 4 have regular 2+2 abreast unidirectional seating.
 Car 5 is designated a "Salon Car", and has fixed facing seating bays with tables arranged 2+1 abreast.
 Car 6 is designated a "Deluxe Car", and has 2+1 abreast unidirectional seating.

 History

 Refurbishment

-The trainsets are scheduled to undergo refurbishment between summer 2012 and July 2013, with new interiors and external repainting in red or yellow liveries.
+All six trainsets underwent a refurbishment programme, with new interiors and external repainting in red or yellow liveries.
 The first refurbished set returned to service from 4 August 2012, with the last set completed by July 2013.